bartificer/programming-by-stealth/docs/authorguide.md

 Note that top-level headings within the document are level-two headings (`##`, this is because at a HTML level, the instalment title will be rendered with a top-level heading tag).

-### Document Metadata (YAML Front Matter)

-The YAML front matter is the document's metadata.
-Between the opening and closing three-dash lines the front matter consists of YAML code representing a dictionary of key-value pairs.
-The order of the pairs is irrelevant, what matters is that the needed keys are present, that they have valid values.
-For keys with arrays as values, the order of items within the arrays is also irrelevant.

-_**Note:** for a refresher on YAML syntax, see PBS instalments [168](./pbs168) & [169](./pbs169)._

-The need front matter varies depending on the content type.

-#### Front Matter for PBS Instalments & Tidbits

-The majority of content on this site consists of PBS instalments, followed in a distant second by PBS Tidbits.

-The YAML metadata needed for both of these content types is almost identical, the one difference is that `miniseries` are only valid in PBS Instalments.
+I terms of the YAML front matter, there is just one different between instalments and tidbits, the key `miniseries` is only valid in PBS Instalments.

-An example of complete and correct YAML metadata for a  instalment is shown below:
+Below is the complete and correct YAML metadata for instalment 171 which is part of the MVC mini-series:

 ```yaml
 ---